czar3985/cat-clicker/README.md

 # Cat Clicker

-The application shows a picture of a cat and number of clicks to the cat picture.
+The application shows pictures of 2 cats and number of clicks to the cat pictures.

 ----